 His involvement in sports medicine extends to a deep interest in teaching.
 He is a clinical training supervisor and examiner for the Australian College of Sports Physicians, as well as an AFL Doctors Association mentor.

-Andrew is on the Australian Open tennis medical staff and has been medical consultant to Cirque du Soleil for the company’s last three Melbourne tours.
+Andrew is Medical officer for the Melbourne Tennis Academy and is on the Australian Open tennis medical staff.
+He has been medical consultant to Cirque du Soleil for the company’s last four Melbourne tours.
 He was also Deputy Director of the Athletes Village Polyclinic at the 2006 Melbourne Commonwealth Games.

 Andrew practises what he preaches, enjoying running, gym, yoga, playing tennis and hiking.